The 29 Best TV Shows about Hockey

 Netflix hockey series

-Another streaming giant, Netflix, had their own hockey series come out this year – a British teen drama called Zero Chill.
+Another streaming giant, Netflix, released their own hockey series in 2021 – a British teen drama called Zero Chill.

-The show follows the MacBentley family, who moves to England from Canada so the son, Mac, can play for the Hammers, a prestigious hockey team in England.
+The show follows the MacBentley family, who move to England from Canada so the son, Mac, can play for the Hammers, a prestigious hockey team in England.

 Although much of the series revolves around figure skating, hockey is also a big part of the show.
 Besides, much of this show takes place at one ice rink or another.
 So, really, Zero Chill will have something for everyone.